rajagaurdevops/Kubernetes/Ingress/README.md

 ---

 ## 🔧 Cert-Manager Overview
-**Cert-Manager** is a Kubernetes-native tool that automates the management and lifecycle of SSL/TLS certificates.
+**Cert-Manager** is a Kubernetes-native tool that automates the management and lifecycle of SSL/TLS certificates within a cluster.
+It handles certificate issuance, validation, renewal, and storage, ensuring workloads remain securely accessible over HTTPS.

 **Core Functions**
 - **Issuance** → Requests certificates from CAs (e.g., Let’s Encrypt)